worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/veracrypt-guidelines.md

 That means that if your computer is compromised, then the intruder gets access to all your encrypted information when using Boxcryptor.
-In VeraCrypt, only the exact folder or folders that you actively decrypted during a security breach such as a hack or malware could have been leaked.
+In VeraCrypt, only the exact folder or folders that you actively decrypted while you had a security breach such as a hack or malware attack could have been leaked.
-* Proprietary tools like Boxcryptor have functionality limits at free tiers and, as with most cloud-based services, cannot easily be extended or paid for within Bank rules in case additional functionality is needed, requiring a costly retool and potential loss of information not under the control of the team.
+* Proprietary tools like Boxcryptor have functionality limits at free tiers and cannot easily be extended or paid for within Bank rules.
+In case additional functionality not covered in the free tier is needed, then a project might have to retool in the middle of a project which could be costly in terms of extra work and potentially be a risk of loss of information.
 VeraCrypt is open source and will never have cost implications for the team, nor will functionality ever be limited or cancelled.